nikitavoloboev/data/unix/my-file-system.md

 ## ~/Desktop
 My Desktop is nearly always empty.
 It acts as a kind of `temp` folder where every file that is put there needs to be acted upon and either moved to some other place in my system or deleted.

 I use [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/clean-folders) to completely trash everything inside `~/Desktop` with one hotkey.
-I also use [this workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true) to quickly scan the contents of `~/Desktop` from Alfred.
+I aexao use [this workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true) to quickly scan the contents of `~/Desktop` from Alfred.

 ## ~/Downloads
 I try to keep this folder like `Desktop` always empty.
 This is the folder where I download things to from the browser as well as other places.